 Good to have some space to think and consider future developments.

 Participants on this programme were given the opportunity to explore the major issues in the leadership and management of services for children and young people.
 The content of the programme was rooted in the current context of legislation and policy and the new relationships between parents, communities, other service providers and government.
 The design and content of the programme ensured that learning was embedded in professional experience in the workplace.
 Seminars, group learning and individual reflections were informed by both research and practice and aimed at supporting the development of effective leadership qualities and informed leadership judgement in challenging and complex social and educational settings.

 Thank you very much for a very provoking, knowledgeable and enjoyable programme.

 Very thought provoking.
 I think this could help us tremendously with the challenges we face.

 Following an approach from the East Midlands Directors of Adult Social Services (DASS) group requesting a bespoke offer that met the shared needs of those DCSs with extended roles and their DASS colleagues, this residential built upon the recent Core Concepts webinar where participants were introduced to the concepts of wicked issues, adaptive leadership and the strategic triangle.

 The residential included an input from former permanent secretary dame Sue Street who encouraged participants to consider the drivers for change and cues in the system, this was followed by detailed scenario planning work as well as exploring the idea of social capital.

 An extremely valuable experience which I have longed for – finally having the conversations that need to be had.
 Thought provoking and stimulating but rooted in reality.

 The scenario planning was brilliant.
 Gave me the methodology to develop my thinking.

-The Staff College, formally known as the Virtual Staff College (VSC), in conjunction with The City School (TCS) network Pakistan has held an Executive Leadership programme for staff from their Head Office and Regional Offices.
+The Staff College in conjunction with The City School (TCS) network Pakistan has held an Executive Leadership programme for staff from their Head Office and Regional Offices.